ProcStack/procstack.github.io/docs/ProjectsLinks/Dwitter.htm.md

 Language - JavaScript

-    'Code Golfing' is the art of annoying your coworkers + devs,
+    'Code Golfing' is the art of annoying your coworkers,

    By writing the most obtuse code as possible,

-      In the fewest characters you can.
+      In as few characters as you can.

  This is the 'dwitter' for the top video,